Cinema of Russia: Early Soviet cinema (1917–1953)

 Two other key filmmakers of the Soviet silent era were Aleksandr Dovzhenko and Dziga Vertov.
 Dovzhenko's best known work is his Ukraine Trilogy, and more specifically the film Earth (1930).
 Vertov is well known for his film Man with a Movie Camera (1929) and the Kino-Eye theory – that the camera, like the human eye, is best used to explore real life, which had a huge impact on documentary filmmaking.

 However, with the consolidation of Stalinist power in the Soviet Union, and the emergence of Socialist realism as state policy, which carried over from painting and sculpture into filmmaking, Soviet film became subject to almost total state control.

 Films released in the 1930s include the popular musicals Jolly Fellows (1934), Circus (1936) and Volga-Volga (1938) directed by the longtime collaborator of Sergei Eisenstein, Grigori Aleksandrov.
 These films starred leading actress of the time Lyubov Orlova, who was also Aleksandrov's wife.

 The New Gulliver (1935) by Aleksandr Ptushko is a landmark in stop-motion animation.

 In the 1930s and the 1940s Eisenstein directed two historical epics – Aleksandr Nevsky (1938) and Ivan the Terrible (1944).
 Both films were scored by composer Sergei Prokofiev.
+Ivan the Terrible is referred to by film historian Yuri Tsivian, as "the most complex movie ever made".

 Immediately after the end of the Second World War, the Soviet color films such as The Stone Flower (1947) by Aleksandr Ptushko, Ballad of Siberia (1947), and Cossacks of the Kuban (1949), both by director Ivan Pyryev, were released.

 Soviet cinema went into rapid decline after the World War II: film production fell from 19 features in 1945 to 5 in 1952.
 The situation did not improve until the late 1950s when Soviet films achieved critical success partly as a result, similar to the cinema of other Eastern Bloc countries, for reflecting the tension between independent creativity and state-directed outcomes.